A Women’s Guide to Wetsuit Entry Systems

 Here’s a hot tip for putting on any wetsuit ladies: When first stepping into the suit, think about gathering the neoprene similarly to how you would pantyhose.
 As you continue to move the suit up your body, keep the neoprene gathered and spread it as evenly as possible.
 Don’t pull the suit up by the shoulders.
 That will result in an uneven distribution of neoprene.
 Also, be aware of your fingernails.
 Neoprene is strong, but can easily be snagged while getting your suit on.

-How do you decide what entry option to choose?
-It all comes down to the conditions you're surfing and what is going to help you feel the most comfortable in the lineup.
-Some things to consider are your body type, your physical ability, and the thickness of the wetsuit that you’re looking for.
 If you’re not sure, don’t hesitate to contact our team.
 Also, be sure to check out our Women's Wetsuit Fit Guide to learn more about specific brands and fits.
 We’ll answer any questions you might have and make sure you find the best suit for your upcoming season.
-Email us at support@cleanlinesurf.com or call us at 1-888-546-6176.
+Email us at support@cleanlinesurf.com, drop a comment below, or call us at 1-888-546-6176.